 - Your designated school location must be listed in “Places 2 Play” at the time the grant application is submitted.

 - You are limited to one grant per location (lifetime).

 - A named PE teacher or equivalent person must participate in the start-up program.

 - You must agree to the terms and conditions set forth in the USA Pickleball High School Grant Program.
 See Terms and Conditions below.

-List of qualified pickleball equipment eligible for reimbursement:
+List and quantities of qualified pickleball equipment eligible for reimbursement:

-- USA Pickleball Portable pickleball net(s) purchased from USA Pickleball
+- USA Pickleball branded portable pickleball net(s) purchased from USA Pickleball

 - Up to (24) paddles costing less than $20 each

 - Up to (24) pickleballs